How to Fix Flaky Tests in Mobile Test Automation — Complete Diagnosis Guide (2026)

 Nishtha chauhan

-Cover Image for How to Fix Flaky Tests — Complete Diagnosis Guide (2026)
+Cover Image for How to Fix Flaky Tests in Mobile Test Automation — Complete Diagnosis Guide (2026)

 What Are Flaky Tests?

 A flaky test is a test that produces inconsistent results — passing on one run and failing on another — without any change to the underlying code.
-Flaky tests are one of the most damaging problems in modern software development pipelines.
-They erode developer trust, slow down CI/CD pipelines, hide real bugs, and waste hours of engineering time.
+Flaky tests are one of the most damaging problems in modern software development pipelines because they erode developer trust, slow down CI/CD, hide real bugs, and waste engineering time.

 According to Google's engineering research, flaky tests are present in virtually every large codebase at scale.
 Their internal data showed that roughly 1 in 7 tests in large repositories eventually becomes flaky.
 For teams running thousands of tests per day, even a 1% flakiness rate creates constant noise and delays.

-The key characteristic that defines a flaky test: non-determinism.
-The test outcome depends on something other than the code under test — timing, environment state, network availability, external services, or test execution order.
+The key characteristic that defines a flaky test is non-determinism.
+The test outcome depends on something other than the code under test — timing, environment state, network availability, external services, device state, OS behavior, or test execution order.

 Ebook Preview